History

 Harvey Cedars Hotel: YWCA Camp Whelen

-During World War I and the industrialization of America, thousands of young people were moving to cities.
-As hundreds of camps and conferences sprung up across the country, the old Harvey Cedars Hotel became a place of vacation for working city girls.
+During World War I and the industrialization of America, thousands of young farm people were moving to cities.
+As hundreds of camps and conferences sprung up across the country, the Harvey Cedars Hotel became a vacation spot for working city girls.

 In 1921, the Young Women’s Christian Association of Philadelphia purchased the hotel for $35,000.
-It became a summer camp called Camp Whelen [1], where hundreds of girls and counselors made memories and studied biblical principles.
-The camp welcomed guest speakers and had a piano in its dining room, making shows popular.
-Many women went on to successful lives of leadership in their communities, churches, schools, businesses, and professions.
-A group of women who had served on the YWCA staff held a reunion at HCBC in 1983.
+It became a summer camp called Camp Whelen [1], where hundreds of girls and counselors made memories studying biblical principles.
+The camp welcomed guest speakers and its dining room featured a piano that made shows popular.
+Many women went on to successful leadership in communities, churches, schools, businesses, and professions.
+In 1983, a group of Camp Whelen staff held a reunion at HCBC.

-Camp Whelen closed in 1935 due to declining attendance and a lack of funds during the Great Depression, leaving the hotel to sit neglected for the next six years.
-In 1939, the hotel was purchased by Miss Mabel Bayard of Philadelphia but remained unused.
+Camp Whelen closed in 1935 due to declining attendance and a lack of funds, leaving the hotel neglected for the next six years.
+In 1939, Miss Mabel Bayard of Philadelphia purchased the hotel, but it remained unused.

 [1] Postcards and other media use a variety of spellings including “Whelan” and “Wellen.”
 Most official documents use “Whelen.”